Kilo-zolo/Vic_CrashStats/README.md

   - Assists in optimizing resource allocation.
   - Enhances the ability to either prevent or mitigate the impact of traffic collisions.

+## Some Important Insights

+- A significant amount of accidents take place on Friday during rush-hour specifically @ 8am and between 3-5pm
+- Highest number of collisions occur between speeds of 60-70kmph
+- Most fatal accidents occur to individuals aged between 30-39
+- A significant amount of total collisions occur at T & Cross Intersections
+- Highest number of accidents occur within the Melbourne CBD and Urban Are Districts

+**Note: You can view these outputs by going through the eda.ipynb notebook in the 'notebooks' directory**

 ## Project Structure

 The project has a variety of directories, each with a specific purpose: